chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 * Infrastructure nodes with Environment `dev` and Chef Tag `devops-123`
 * actions on Chef Servers `devops.pizza` or `devops.dog`

-You may want to verify that those filters work as expected on the Event Feed, Client Runs, and Reports pages.
+You may want to verify that those filters work as expected on the _Event Feed_, _Client Runs_, and _Reports_ pages.

 Navigate to the project details page of `project-devops`, by selecting the project name on the project list page.

 Select the `Create Rule` button to create a new project rule.
-Choose resource type `Node` then fill in the first condition's fields.
+Choose the resource type `Node`, then fill in the first condition's fields.
 Feel free to create fake ingest data that corresponds to the example json below, or come up with a condition that matches your existing data set.

 {{% warning %}}